 In some languages it is possible to modify the value of the loop control variable within the body of the loop.
 Experience shows that such value modifications are sometimes overlooked by readers of the source code, resulting in faults being introduced.

-Some languages, such as C-based languages do not explicitly specify which of the variables appearing in a loop header is the control variable for the loop.
+Some languages, such as C-based languages, do not explicitly specify which of the variables appearing in a loop header is the control variable for the loop.
 MISRA C [12] and MISRA C++ [??] have proposed algorithms for deducing which, if any, of these variables is the loop control variable in the programming languages C and C++ (these algorithms could also be applied to other languages that support a C-like for-loop).

 6.29.2 Cross reference